jenevans-ecoevo/jenevans-ecoevo.github.io/docs/cv.md

 **Research assistant, Walter-Furlong Lab**
 *2018-2020*

-I worked as a part-time research assistant in the Walter-Furlong Lab in UQ’s School of Biological Sciences, managing a project investigating the use of novel herbicides on several Weeds of National Significance.
-This project primarily involved the germination and maintenance of seedlings, and design and management of experiments in PC2 greenhouse facilities.
-Within this role, I have also had the opportunity to develop molecular laboratory skills, including DNA extractions and sequencing, as part of Dr James Hereward’s work applying genomic tools to biosecurity and agricultural problems.

 **Science Engagement Assistant & Science Ambassador, UQ** *2017-2020*

-I was previously employed by UQ’s Faculty of Science to assist in various outreach events, bringing my passion for biology to events targeted at both future scientists and the general public.
-Since late 2018, this had included developing and delivering biology workshops for the new Queensland Senior Syllabus to both high school teachers and students, covering Statistics, Ecology and Genetics content in both in-person and online formats.

 **Academic Administration Officer, UQ**
 *2019-2020*

-I was previously employed part-time within UQ’s Faculty of Science as an administrative assistant and project officer of a curriculum mapping project.
-This involved collaborating with learning designers, software developers, and multiple program coordinators across a range of scientific disciplines, to rationalize and improve course delivery across UQ’s Science programs.

 ## Volunteering and experience